Tim-Romer/Centrality_Measure_Prediction/README.md

   - Provide results from classifiers.
 Utilize a supercomputing cluster to get results faster.
   - Add a literature survey to background section of the report to discuss related work.

-Contributors: Alex Freund, Jaxson Wirth, Dat Luong This project was completed in Miami University's CSE 470C Machine Learning course taught by Dr. Phillippe Giabbanelli and guidance for the research was provided by Dr. Phillippe Giabbanelli.
+Contributors: Alex Freund, Jaxson Wirth, Dat Luong<br>
+This project was completed in Miami University's CSE 470C Machine Learning course taught by Dr. Phillippe Giabbanelli and guidance for the research was provided by Dr. Phillippe Giabbanelli.